simh/simh/README.md

-    SHOW ON                          Display ON condition dispatch actions SET ON                           Enable ON condition error dispatching SET NOON                         Disable ON condition error dispatching GOTO                             Transfer to lable in the current DO command file CALL                             Call subroutine at indicated label
+    SHOW ON                          Display ON condition dispatch actions SET ON                           Enable ON condition error dispatching SET NOON                         Disable ON condition error dispatching GOTO                             Transfer to label in the current DO command file CALL                             Call subroutine at indicated label
     RETURN                           Return from subroutine call
     SHIFT                            Slide argument parameters %1 thru %9 left 1